aiidateam/aiida-core/docs/source/installation.rst

 Other Systems and Custom Setups
 +++++++++++++++++++++++++++++++

-For new and inexperienced users we strongly recommend to start with the Quickstart procedure.
+For new and inexperienced users we strongly recommend to start with the Quickstart procedure detailed above.
 It is possible to customize your configuration afterwards if necessary.

 If you are updating from a previous version and you don't want to reinstall everything from scratch, read the instructions :ref:`here<updating_aiida>`.

+If you are trying to install AiiDA on another system than Ubunto or OS X, please take a look at `:ref:install_dependencies` before proceeding with one of the following.

+* Install AiiDA on another system `:ref:installing_aiida`
+* Setup AiiDA using quicksetup `:ref:quicksetup`
+* Using setup for more options or to customize your user profile `:ref:setup`
+* Using setup to programatically install AiiDA `:ref:setup-noninteractive`

+..
 Four types of installations are described in the following:
+..

-* For new users:
+.. * For new users:
+..

-  * :ref:`quicksetup`
+..   * :ref:`quicksetup`
+..

-* For experienced users:
+.. * For experienced users:
+..

-  * :ref:`Custom user configuration`
+..   * :ref:`Custom user configuration`
-  * :ref:`Server setup`
+..   * :ref:`Server setup`
-  * :ref:`Developer`
+..   * :ref:`Developer`

-All further instructions assume you have installed the `:ref:dependencies<install_dependencies>`.

 Installation Requirements
 +++++++++++++++++++++++++